Skip to Content

 The Site detail view’s Branding tab handles post-create edits.
 Changes apply on the next publish.

-- Accent color - a single hue slider (0–360).
+• Accent color - pick from preset swatches, a color picker, or a hex value.
 Drives headings, links, and primary actions.

 Logo and favicon are URL-based, not uploaded - you provide a publicly accessible URL Jolli fetches at build time.